ALS CARE PROJECT BOARD OF DIRECTORS

 Tabby is both a Registered Nurse and Respiratory Therapist

 She has provided respiratory care services at Aultman Hospital in Canton, OH for more than 30 years.

 Highly experienced in the administration of noninvasive ventilation

 John Parker is a CPA and Treasurer of ALS Care Project.
 He has faithfully served the organization since 2004 due to his passion for the mission and standards of excellence of ALS Care Project.
 In private practice, John provides accounting and tax preparation services for numerous clients in the community.

 CAROL STANLEY, RN

 Carol Stanley is a registered nurse with years of experience in providing excellent care.
 Carol specializes in long-term care for people with disabilities and has a passion for people with ALS.
-After she suddenly became a widow in 2005, she became a vital member of the ALS Care Project.
 Her core values as a nurse include standards of excellence, dedication to the cause, and ethical practice.

 Pulmonary Physicians Inc.

 2600 Tuscarawas St. West

 In 2000, social worker, Joan C. Warren, MSW, helped Cazzolli launch and pursue the mission of ALS Care Project through the years until her retirement.
 Warren coined the name of the nonprofit, ALS Care Project.